andy4thehuynh/andy4thehuynh.github.io/content/blog/memoization.md

 +++
 author = "Andy Huynh"
 date = "2016-03-24T17:26:11-07:00"
-linktitle = "Memoization"
 title = "Memoization"
-weight = 10
-description = "Cache your methods you call more than once."
 +++

 Ruby has a memoization operator, `||=`.
 In a nutshell, we use it for caching the result of a method to avoid querying it over and over.
 Our application can function faster as a result!
 There's a particular use case to keep in mind.